 96% of the land use within VLAWMO is urban, with a small agricultural area at the northern end.
 Because the urban landscape heavily changes the flow, drainage, and evaporation of the water cycle, our challenge is to create harmony between the two.
 Understanding how watersheds and wetlands work can help us live, work, and play in ways that benefit the water cycle.

 While wetlands are present across North America, they are most abundant in the glacial terrain of the north-central US, as well as eastern and southern coastal regions.
-As seen in the map below, the greater Twin Cities Metro is within a heavily wetland region.
+As seen in the map below, the greater Twin Cities Metro is within a region rich in wetlands.

 Shallow lakes fall on a spectrum between deep lakes and wetlands.
 Unlike the deep lakes of Northern Minnesota where aquatic plants are found in a ring around the shoreline, shallow lakes contain plants over most of the lake bed.
 This is largely because sunlight reaches the bottom of shallow lakes, allowing plants to grow.
 This also influences lake temperature and the mixing of nutrients and sediment.
 While deep lakes turnover in the winter and mix nutrients as the water cools in the winter, shallow lakes are continually mixing throughout the summer.
 This creates a fragile environment that can sway between healthy and unhealthy depending on the management of the water.